jddunn/discord-news-bot/README.md

 ## Intro

 A bot for Discord that scrapes Google News for US and world news for headlines.
-The headlines are then searched for in Google, and the article texts are scraped with Selenium (with ChromeDriver using Chrome), then summarized (extractive summarization) with [BERT](https://huggingface.co/docs/transformers/model_doc/bert) using Hugging Face's transformer pipeline.
+The headlines are then searched for in Google to get the news links, which are scraped with Selenium (with ChromeDriver using Chrome), then summarized (extractive summarization) with [BERT](https://huggingface.co/docs/transformers/model_doc/bert) using Hugging Face's transformer pipeline.
 Article contents are extracted from HTML using [Goose](https://github.com/grangier/python-goose).

 The headlines, dates, and article summaries are posted to the Discord channel(s) specified in the config file as nicely formatted embeds.